-Many everyday things may create poor indoor air quality in your Charleston residence.
+Many everyday things may cause poor indoor air quality in your Charleston residence.

-- Chemicals in [carpet, furniture and drapery that let off fumes
+- Chemicals in [carpet, furniture and window treatments that let off fumes

 - Personal care products

 - Air fresheners and candles

 Though they are typically more efficient, newer homes don’t have fresh air the way older homes do.
 Tight weather stripping and storm doors keep inside air in and exterior air out.
 This gives increased energy savings, but the lowered exchange of outdoor and indoor air can cause particles accumulating inside.